lucaromagnoli/plugin-analyser/README.md

 [![CMake](https://img.shields.io/badge/CMake-3.22+-green.svg)](https://cmake.org/)
 [![Platform](https://img.shields.io/badge/Platform-macOS%20%7C%20Windows-lightgrey.svg)]()

 > 🎚️ A powerful C++ tool (JUCE-based) for **systematic grid-based sampling** of VST3 audio plugins across parameter combinations.
-Unlike Plugin Doctor's interactive analysis, this tool focuses on **automated batch measurement** of plugins at different settings, generating comprehensive datasets for analysis and modeling.
+Unlike Plugin Doctor's interactive analysis, this tool focuses on **automated batch measurement** of plugins at different settings, generating comprehensive datasets for analysis.

 **Key Difference from Plugin Doctor**: While Plugin Doctor excels at interactive, real-time analysis of a plugin at specific settings, Plugin Analyser is designed for **systematic exploration** of the entire parameter space.
-It automatically tests all combinations of selected parameters and input levels, generating CSV datasets perfect for:
+It automatically tests all combinations of selected parameters and input levels, generating CSV datasets that you can analyze however you need.
-- 📊 Statistical analysis
-- 🤖 Machine learning model training
-- 📈 Parameter space visualization
-- 🔬 Systematic plugin characterization

 Available as both a **GUI application** 🖥️ and a **command-line tool** 💻.